Darren Hargan was born in Londonderry, Northern Ireland.

 2018 includes conducting a performance of DER FLIEGENDE HOLLANDER at the SELZACH FESTIVAL in Switzerland where he will also conduct the season of the Bayreuth version of the KINDER FLIEGENDE HOLLANDER.

-Other engagement this season have included performances of THE BARBER OF SEVILLE in Lugano and a return to the CARLSBAD SYMPHONY ORCHESTRA in programs of Tchaikovsky.
+Other engagements this season have included performances of THE BARBER OF SEVILLE in Lugano and a return to the CARLSBAD SYMPHONY ORCHESTRA in programs of Tchaikovsky.

 © Weaver Artist Management 2018